soc33/score-keeper/README.md

 # score-keeper

-## A quick bar graph that you can dynamically chaneg the values on the amount shaded!
+## A quick bar graph that you can dynamically change the values on the amount shaded!